LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/uses_1.rst

 and redefining an alias to reference a different object are reported as compilation errors.

-To enable the use of :term:`static binding`, and thus optimal message sending performance, the objects should be loaded before compiling the entities that call their predicates.
+To enable the use of :term:`static binding`, and thus optimal message-sending performance, the objects should be loaded before compiling the entities that call their predicates.